fibo/OLAP-cube/README.md

 ## Description

 An [OLAP cube][OLAP_cube] is a multidimensional array of data you can explore and analyze.
-Here you will find an engine and a graphic viewer.
+Here you will find an engine that could feed a graphic viewer.

 ## Installation